Raab70/advent-of-code/README.md

 To prepare for a new puzzle I follow this process:
 1. run `aoc create <day>` where `<day>` is the current puzzle number to solve.
 This uses `_template.py` to create a file that's ready for development with a few utilities like the `pr` function which makes copying answers easy.
 2. Open a terminal and get ready with `aoc download <day>`, you'll be running this as soon as the puzzle drops
 3. Open another terminal with `ipython` which you'll use for development.
 I mostly used the `%run dayXX.py` magic function to allow me to run scripts quickly but still have an interactive shell.
 By keeping code at the module-level after you use run you have access to all variables for further development.
+As you finish logic you can pull it out into a function for readability.

 ## Available CLI Commands